Ardra1/Ardra1/README.md

-- 👋 Hi, I’m @Ardra1
+- 👋 Hi, I’m Ardit
-- 👀 I’m interested in IT, WebDesign/Development, UX
+- 👀 I’m interested in IT, WebDesign/Development
-- 👨🏽‍💻 I’m currently learning Java
+- 👨🏽‍💻 I’m currently learning Interactiv design at Kristiania
 - 📫 How to reach me ardit.rafuni@gmail.com

 <!---